muratkck/html-css-learning/README.md

-This code lines are based on the tutorial https://www.youtube.com/watch?v=G3e-cpL7ofc
+These code lines are based on the tutorial https://www.youtube.com/watch?v=G3e-cpL7ofc